Concordium/concordium.github.io/source/shared/net/desktop-wallet/update-delegation.rst

 #.
 Go to **Multi Signature Transactions**, select **Make new proposal**, and then select **Update baker stake**.

 #.
-Select the account whose baker stake you want to change.
+Select the account on which you want to change your delegation preferences.

 #.
 Enter the new amount that you want to stake and select **Continue**.